slab/quill/docs/modules/index.md

 ---
 layout: docs
-title: Modules - Scribe
+title: Modules - Quill
 permalink: /docs/modules/
 ---

 # Modules

-Modules allow you to customize the functionality of Scribe to your liking.
+Modules allow you to customize the functionality of Quill to your liking.
 Add the features you need and exclude the ones you don't.
 You can also [build your own](/docs/api/) modules for any particularly custom integrations or use cases.
 Several common modules are listed below.

 Modules are meant to provide **functionality** only.
 See the [Configuration](/docs/editor/configuration/) and [Theme](/docs/themes/) guides to learn about customizing style.

 To enable a module, simply add it to the editor at initialization:

 {% highlight javascript %}
-var editor = new Scribe('#editor', {
+var editor = new Quill('#editor', {
   modules: { toolbar: configs }
 });
 {% endhighlight %}